Managing the effects of identity theft

 A creditor or other business must give you copies of applications and other business records relating to transactions and accounts that resulted from the theft of your identity, if you ask for them in writing.
-A business may ask you for proof of your identity, a police report and an affidavit before giving you the documents.
+A business may ask you for proof of your identity, a police report, and an affidavit before giving you the documents.
 It also may specify an address for you to send your request.
 Under certain circumstances, a business can refuse to provide you with these documents.
-See www.ftc.gov/idtheft and www.consumerfinance.gov/learnmore.
+See www.consumerfinance.gov/learnmore.

-If you ask, a debt collector must provide you with certain information about the debt you believe was incurred in your name by an identity thief, such as the name of the creditor and the amount of the debt.
+If you ask, a debt collector must provide you with certain information about the debt you believe was incurred in your name by an identity thief – like the name of the creditor and the amount of the debt.

 An identity thief may run up bills in your name and not pay them.
-Information about the unpaid bills may appear on your credit report.
-Should you decide to ask a credit reporting company to block the reporting of this information, you must identify the information to block, and provide the company with proof of your identity and a copy of your identity theft report.
-The credit reporting company can refuse or cancel your request for a block if, for example, you don’t provide the necessary documentation, or if the block results from an error or a material misrepresentation of fact made by you.
-If the company declines or rescinds the block, it must notify you.
-Once a debt resulting from identity theft has been blocked, a person or business with notice of the block may not sell, transfer, or place the debt for collection.
+Information about the unpaid bills may appear on your consumer report.
+Should you decide to ask a consumer reporting agency to block the reporting of this information, you must identify the information to block, and provide the consumer reporting agency with proof of your identity and a copy of your identity theft report.
+The consumer reporting agency can refuse or cancel your request for a block if, for example, you don’t provide the necessary documentation or where the block results from an error or a material misrepresentation of fact made by you.
+If the agency declines or rescinds the block, it must notify you.
+Once a debt resulting from identity theft has been blocked, a person or business with notice of the block may not sell, transfer or place the debt for collection.

-To do so, you must send your request to the address specified by the business that reports the information to the credit reporting companies.
+To do so, you must send your request to the address specified by the business that reports the information to the consumer reporting agency.
 The business will expect you to identify what information you do not want reported and to provide an identity theft report.

 In addition to the new rights and procedures to help consumers deal with the effects of identity theft, the FCRA has many other important consumer protections.
-They are described in more detail at www.ftc.gov/credit and www.consumerfinance.gov/learnmore.
+They are described in more detail at www.consumerfinance.gov/learnmore.